-But one thing was abundantly clear: the all-butter crust (above left) made a much LIGHTER crust, with more defined flakes, than the butter/shortening combination (above right).
+But one thing was abundantly clear: the all-butter crust (above left) made a lighter crust, with more defined flakes than the butter/shortening combination (above right).

 As the crust bakes, that water is converted to steam, puffing up the crust (and its flakes) like someone blowing up a balloon.

 And flavor?
 The all-butter crust tasted — well, buttery, of course.
 The butter/shortening crust (which was, by the way, just as tender and flaky as the butter crust, but without its light texture) tasted a bit like butter, and a bit like pie crust — that indefinable something that tells your taste buds, yes, I’m eating a piece of pie.

 Both were good — just different.
 And one of the chief differences was looks: the butter crust produced a very ill-defined edge.
 My careful fluting basically went up in smoke (er, steam).